digital-wellbeing/pws-prepost/README.md

-[This repository](https://github.com/digital-wellbeing/pws-data) contains the data and code described in our manuscript {{< meta book.description >}}, and is readable at <https://digital-wellbeing.github.io/pws-prepost/>.
+[This repository](https://github.com/digital-wellbeing/pws-data) contains the data and code described in our manuscript, and is readable at <https://digital-wellbeing.github.io/pws-prepost/>.

 ## Data